mwoelke/keycloak-rest-api-mapper/README.md

 If anything fails (network, auth, ...), the claim will not be included.

-Note: The result hast to be valid JSON!
+Note: The result has to be valid JSON!

 # Setup